Bob Golic (Canadian football)

-Louis Robert Golic (June 19, 1931 – June 28, 2013) was a Canadian football player who played for the Montreal Alouettes, Hamilton Tiger-Cats and Saskatchewan Roughriders.
+Louis Robert Golic (June 19, 1931 – June 28, 2013) was an American professional Canadian football player who played for the Montreal Alouettes, Hamilton Tiger-Cats and Saskatchewan Roughriders.
 He won the Grey Cup with Hamilton in 1957.
 He played college football at Indiana University Bloomington.
 He was the father of American football players Mike Golic and Bob Golic as well as the grandfather of Mike Golic Jr.